cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Introducing a new command to test
 =================================
 In this documentation you will find three types of command lines some of which are up and running on the examples files.
 Whenever adding a new command, input files must be added to the repository directory ./examples/.
 New commands can be also be built using the existing files, or they can depend on files newly added to the repository.
-Here are the three types of command lines you will fine in the documentation:
+Here are the three different flag types of command lines you will fine in the documentation "$$", "$#" and "##":

 - **$$: t_coffee...**
 Corresponds to all command that will be tested systematically in a programmatic manner.
 Other command lines starting with different symbols are not checked.